arthijayaraman-lab/crease_ga/docs/installation.rst

 #.
    We will be using Anaconda to handle the python environment.
-So first, we need to `install anaconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ on our machine.
+First, we need to `install anaconda <https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_ on our machine.
 You can also consider installing `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_ for faster installation and lower storage consumption *only if you are an advanced user*.
 We recommend installing the full version of anaconda if you have limited experience with python and/or computer programming.

 #.
    At this point, you will need a bash terminal to work with.
 All the installation steps *after* this step will need to be accomplished from a terminal, using command line interface.